Houmgaor/ReFrontier/README.md

 It will implicitely look for mhfdat.bin.meta file in the same folder, see the [decryption](#decrypt) section.
 The file can now be used in Frontier.

+You can compress and encrypt a file in the same command, just add both arguments.

 ## Build